Jury trial: England and Wales

 The trial for the first serious offence to be tried without a jury in 350 years was allowed to go ahead in 2009.
-Three previous trials of the defendants had been halted because of jury tampering and the Lord Chief Justice, Lord Judge, cited cost and the additional burden on the jurors as reasons to proceed without a jury.
+Three previous trials of the defendants, who had committed armed robbery at Heathrow Airport in 2004, had been halted because of jury tampering and the Lord Chief Justice, Lord Judge, cited cost and the additional burden on the jurors as reasons to proceed without a jury.
 Previously in cases where jury tampering was a concern the jurors were sometimes closeted in a hotel for the duration of the trial.
 Liberty director of policy Isabella Sankey said that "This is a dangerous precedent.
 The right to jury trial isn't just a hallowed principle but a practice that ensures that one class of people don't sit in judgement over another and the public have confidence in an open and representative justice system."
 The trial started in 2010, with the four defendants convicted on 31 March 2010 by Mr Justice Treacy at the Old Bailey.

+In November 2025, Justice Secretary David Lammy proposed limiting the use of juries to serious crimes such as rape, murder and manslaughter in order to clear the backlog of cases, a move that has been widely criticised by other political parties and senior judges.
+In July 2026, new Prime Minister Andy Burnham signalled that the proposal was being scrapped.